freezingsaddles/freezing-compose/README.md

 SECRET_KEY=deadbeef

 # For the SA URL, you need to use the user & password you configured for your app db above.
-# The host should be 'mysql.container' which will be resolved by docker to the myslq container's IP address
+# The host should be 'mysql.container' which will be resolved by docker to the MySQL container's IP address
 SQLALCHEMY_URL=mysql+pymysql://freezing:please-change-me-as-this-is-a-default@mysql.container/freezing?charset=utf8mb4&binary_prefix=true

 # Some of the website reports expect the start date and end date and teams to be configured.